-The Medical School welcomes applications from medical specialist individuals who would like to continue to contribute to our research and education activities and renew their existing academic title with the University.
-Any title is for a fixed-term period and the renewal application must be submitted at least three to six months before the previous term ends.
+The Medical School welcomes applications from medical specialist individuals who would like to continue to contribute to our research and education activities and renew their existing honorary academic title with the University.
+Honorary academic title is for a fixed-term period and the renewal application must be submitted at least three to six months before the previous term ends.

 Steps to complete a title renewal application